alexeyneu/glsl-base/readme.md

   epoxy opengl pointers
   libtarga
   gtk+3
-  art of illusion soft used aslo
+  art of illusion soft used also
 ### sys req
 opengl 3.3
 ## build